ophusgroup/teaching-matsci144/text/entropy02_1st_law.md

 ### Convection

-Energy transfer through fluid motion is known as convection.
+Energy transfer through fluid motion is known as convection, which involves both conduction and advection.
 We can express it as:
 ```{math}
 :label: convection